What is endometriosis: causes to recognise

 -

-The constant presence of inflamed tissue stimulates the immune system, causing fatigue, muscle pain, and a persistent feeling of exhaustion.
+The constant presence of inflamed tissue stimulates the immune system, causing fatigue, muscle aches, and persistent exhaustion.

 Digestive and urinary disorders